mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 # Outlook on the Desktop Release Notes

+## 3.1.0

+* Added HiDPI support.
+Requires that you are using a version of Microsoft Office that supports HiDPI as well.

 ## 3.0.0

 * Added buttons for: Go To Today, Previous and Next to the calendar view.
 They are context